tomjtoth/tomjtoth.github.io/lyrics/README.md

 ## Contribution

 Songs marked with "`HELP WANTED`" are ones I do not have the lyrics for.
-[Mail them to me](mailto:tomjtoth@gmail.com?subject=ARTIST%20-%20ALBUM%20-%20SONG&body=lalala), please.
+Mail them to me at <tomjtoth@gmail.com>, please.

 ## Lyrics